 - the render directory is still not settable (we can force a output filename or edit the vrscene)

-#4 Updated by Andreas Schröder about 9 years ago
+#4 Updated by Andreas Schröder over 9 years ago

 - Status changed from In progress to Fixed

 I'm testing a new V-Ray for Maya/standalone version.